 Most tourists in their travel purchase decisions, combine several services or products.
-A vacationer chooses attractions at a destination, along with the services of accommodation, transportation, and other facilities such as catering.
-The sale of tourist transport services is, therefore, influenced to some extent by marketing decisions made by tour operators, travel agents, hoteliers, and tourist boards, which together or separately promote a destination and its activities and facilities.
-For example, any tourist destination with unique tourist attractions supported by good infrastructure offers ample scope for tourist service providers, such as local transport providers, hotels, and other accommodation units, restaurants, and catering establishments.
+A vacationer chooses attractions at a destination together with the products of accommodation, transport and other facilities such as catering.
+The sale of tourist transport suppliers are, therefore, influenced to some extent by marketing decisions made by tour operators and travel agents, hoteliers, tourists boards, which together or separately promote a destinations and its activities and facilities.
+For example, any tourist destination having unique tourist attractions and supported with good infrastructure offers an ample scope for tourist service providers such as local transport providers, hotels and other accommodation units, restaurants and catering establishments, etc.

-1.4.7 The Dominance of the External Environment
+1.6.7 The Dominance of the External Environment:

-The external environment surrounding any business dominates the marketing decisions of the producer.
-Similarly, the marketing decisions of transport operators are influenced by their response to six specific external factors, over which they have only minimal control.
+The external environment surrounding any kind of business, dominates the marketing decisions of the producer.
+Similarly marketing decisions of transport operators are influenced by their response to six specific external factors, over which they have only very limited control.
 These factors are below:

 - Vehicle technology (major innovations)

 - Information technology

-- Regulatory environment
+- · Regulatory environment

 - Cost of fuel

 - Economic growth or decline (national and international economy)

 - Exchange rate fluctuations

-1.4.8 Highly Capital Intensive and Economies of Scale:
+1.6.8 Highly Capital Intensive and Economies of Scale:

-Most forms of transportation are highly capital-intensive.
-The cost of building and maintaining tracks for railways, as well as regularly re-equipping airlines with new aircraft embodying the latest advances in technology, requires massive investment.
-This is available only to large corporations, and investors may seek financial subsidies from the government.

-At the same time, transport offers great opportunities for economies of scale, where unit prices can be dramatically reduced.
-There is a high element of fixed costs; for example, the fee charged by an airline operating out of a particular airport remains the same, whether it operates four flights a day or once a week.
-If these overheads are distributed over a greater number of flights, the individual seat costs per flight will decrease.
-The economies of scale are one of the causes.

-However, there comes a point when the growth of an organisation can result in diseconomies of scale, which may offset many of the benefits resulting from its size.
-Some major airlines struggle to compete with leaner airlines.
+Most forms of transport are highly capital intensive.
+The cost of building and maintaining tracks in case of railways and of regularly re-equipping airlines with new aircraft embodying the latest advances in technology require massive investment which is available only to large corporations and investors may seek financial subsidies from government.
+At the same time, transport offers great opportunities for economies of scale, where unit price can be dramatically reduced.
+There is a high element of fixed costs, for example, the fee charged from an airline operating out of a particular airport is the same, whether it operates four flights a day or once a week.
+If these overheads are distributed over a greater number of flights, individual seat costs per flight will get reduced.
+The economies of scale are one of the causations.
+However; there comes a point when the growth of an organization can result in diseconomies of scale which may offset many of the benefits resulting from the size.
+There is an inability of some major airlines to compete with leaner airlines.
 Major airlines for reasons of prestige, are likely to opt for extensively furnished high-rent city-centre offices, imposing an added burden on overheads.

-1.4.9 Impact of National and International Regulations
+1.6.9 Impact of National and International Regulations:

-In the transport industry, as a product, there is a dominant influence of service that determines its quality.
-Amenities provided to passengers travelling between two or more points, such as comfort, luxury, food, and beverage service, influence the quality of service.
-Passengers may also judge transportation based on other elements, such as speed, frequency, points served, dependability, and safety.

-For many destinations, transportation plays a vital role in developing a viable tourism industry, as it facilitates the movement of tourists to, from, and within destinations, as well as the transportation of goods (such as food and supplies) necessary to support tourism operations.
-Without ample and convenient access between tourists' originating and intended destinations, the development of these locations would be nearly impossible.
+In transport as a product, there is a dominating influence of service that determines its quality.
+Amenities provided to passengers traveling between two or more points, such as comfort, luxury, food and beverage service, etc. influence the quality of service.
+Passengers may also judge transportation on the basis of other elements such as speed, frequency, points served, dependability and safety, etc. For many destinations, transportation plays a vital role in the development of viable tourism industry in terms of transportation of tourists to, from and within destinations and also in terms of transportation of goods (cargo) such as, food and supplies needed to support tourism operations.
+Without ample and convenient access between tourist's originating and intended destination, development of these locations would be nearly impossible.